jenden/intro-to-git/INSTRUCTIONS.md

 Now that these changes are staged and ready to be committed.
 Our working tree is clean (we can verify by running `git diff` which will not indicate any changes).
-If we want to see the changes that are staged, we need to tell git to look at the staged files with `git diff --staged`.
+If we want to see the changes that are staged, we need to tell Git to look at the staged files with `git diff --staged`.
 This will create a lot of of output.
 If you want to look at a single file, you can pass the filename as the last argument.

 ```bash
 $ git diff --staged .gitignore